A Practical Guide for 2025: VMware change VMDK File location

 • To move a VM disk using a single VMware product to an unlike platform using a different VMware Product.

-Now, it will be clear to you why the user requires to change the location of VMDK files.
+Now, it will be clear to you why the user is required to change the location of VMDK files.
 Now let’s discuss the method of how you can perform this movement.

 Method to Change VMDK file location